garrandall/popular-music-data/tracks/to-share-your-love-fantastic-four.md

 To love someone, Oh baby, baby
 But it's a shame, shame if you don't share
 Your love with me.
-Ahhh, oooooh baby, darling share your,
+Ah, ohy, darling share your,
 Share your, share your,
 Share your love with me.
 Its a shame, a shame if you don't share
 Your love with me...
-Ooh ooh.
+Ohoh.